 Taylor Rebecca Brode

 Taylor got her start in music in 1999 at Chicago's Reckless Records.
-In 2004, she took a job at Touch and Go Records where she worked in sales and marketing, both for the label and on behalf of its distributed labels, including: Merge, Jade Tree, ATP, Suicide Squeeze and Kill Rock Stars amongst many others.
+In 2004, she took a job at Touch and Go Records working in sales and marketing, both for the label and on behalf of its distributed labels, including: Merge, Jade Tree, ATP, Suicide Squeeze and Kill Rock Stars amongst many others.

 She met a buyer from NYC’s Academy Records who asked for some advice on setting up the label which would become Sacred Bones.
 After the restructuring of T&G in 2009, Taylor began working for SB from her home in Chicago.
 She met the label’s most enthusiastic roster member, a then 19-year-old Zola Jesus, and the two formed an instantaneous bond.
 And thus Semaphore mgmt was born.
 In 2010, Taylor moved back to NY to direct Sacred Bones full time and manage Ms. Jesus.